 There have been several significant changes to the NFIA class rules this year as the new rules for 2025 to 2028 have just been published.
-These can be found on the NFIA website, and I would encourage all sailors to have a look at these new class rules.
+These can be found on the NFIA website, and all sailors are encouraged to have a look at these new class rules.
 All the changes are marked in red, so it is relatively easy to navigate the changes.
-In this report I will try to highlight some of the changes that may affect UK fleet sailors in order to assist you all.
+In this report the Tech chairman has highlighted some of the changes that may affect UK fleet sailors in order to assist everyone.